changtraixuqang97/changtraixuqang97/README.md

 - [runsidekick/sidekick](https://github.com/runsidekick/sidekick) - Free and open-source live application debugger.
 Like chrome dev tools but for your backend (1 month ago)
 - [bes-dev/stable_diffusion.openvino](https://github.com/bes-dev/stable_diffusion.openvino) -  (1 month ago)
 - [opa334/TrollStore](https://github.com/opa334/TrollStore) - Jailed iOS app that can install IPAs permanently with arbitary entitlements and root helpers because it trolls Apple (1 month ago)
-- [cmdr2/stable-diffusion-ui](https://github.com/cmdr2/stable-diffusion-ui) - Easiest 1-click way to install and use Stable Diffusion on your own computer.
-Provides a browser UI for generating images from text prompts and images.
-Just enter your text prompt, and see the generated image.
-(1 month ago)

 #### 👯 Check out some of my recent followers